 each case.
 Our head attorney,

-Dan Cytryn, has over 36 years of experience and oversees every case handled by the firm.
+Dan Cytryn, has 40 years of experience and oversees every case handled by the firm.

 Florida Drowning Accident Statistics

 Inevitably, there is an increased risk of drowning to us, our children,

 and our families since Florida is blessed with:

 - Beautiful beaches